The Bankrate promise

 Many lenders offer VA loans, and some even specialize in them.
 Here’s how to get started finding the best VA lender for you.

-1. Crowdsource VA lender recommendations
+Step 2: Crowdsource VA lender recommendations

 Ask your referrers what their experience was like.
 Was it a smooth process?
 Was the lender able to answer their questions?
-If they don’t mind disclosing the lender fees, getting the cost of the loan is also useful information to have.
+If they don’t mind disclosing the lender fees, the cost of the loan is also useful information to have.
 If more than a few people recommend the same lender, odds are it’s a worthy lead.

-Once you’ve asked around, done your homework and have your list, you can see how each measure up to the next two yardsticks: experience and cost.
+Once you’ve asked around, done your homework and have your list, you can see how each measures up to the next two yardsticks: experience and cost.
 From there, you can whittle down your list until you find the lender that meets your needs and preferences.

-2. Seek out VA lenders with experience
+Step 3: Seek out VA lenders with experience

 VA lenders need to understand specific requirements as well as be able to guide borrowers in choosing the best mortgage for their financial situation.
 Experience can be an invaluable asset on both fronts.
 The more borrowers a lender works with and the more scenarios the lender encounters, the better equipped it is to have answers for a variety of problems.